 Paid ridership is based on a space-available, or open-seats only, basis.
 This means that if there are seats available on a bus route, transportation will be provided for a fee of $250 per semester.
 The decision for offering any available seats will be done so using a distance rubric for families (i.e. furthest from school receive first consideration).

 Are You Eligible To Ride The Bus At No Cost?

 - All students in grades K-9 who live more than 1 mile from their school are eligible.
-Students in grades 10-12 must live more than 2 miles from Johnston High School.
+Eligible students in grades 10-12 must live more than 2 miles from Johnston High School.